Quiroptero/dotfiles/SOFTWARE.md

 ## software my setup relies on

-[!NOTE]
+> [!NOTE]
-# NOTE

-This is a list to remind myself of software I might want to install in fresh environments.
+> This is a list to remind myself of software I might want to install in fresh environments.
-It is not a comprehensive list and not all of these are represented in the dotfiles.
+> It is not a comprehensive list and not all of these are represented in the dotfiles.
+> In the future, I'd like to have this automatically installed with a bash script.
+Maybe.

-homebrew
+* homebrew
-neovim
+* neovim
-kitty
+* kitty
-gnu stow
+* gnu stow
-oh my zsh
+* oh my zsh
-rclone
+* rclone
-liferea
+* liferea
-tellico
+* tellico
-visidata
+* visidata
-delta
+* delta
-bat
+* bat
-twine
+* twine
+* eza
+* fzf & fzf-git
+* pyenv & pyenv-virtualenv
+* thefuck
+* zoxide